 Two prior posts from Beyond These Stone Walls revisit the ideal of freedom, what it means to find it, what it costs to keep it, what it takes to give it to another.

-Some readers who are aware of my day to day life as a guest of the state have heard that I was held in a high security quarantine dormitory setting for the entire month of May and part of June this year.
+Some readers who are aware of my day to day life as a guest of the state have heard that I was held in a high security quarantine dormitory setting for the entire month of May and part of June in 2021.
 I did write briefly of this just before it happened, but it seems that what I wrote was too cryptic.
 I just received a letter from a reader who wanted to launch a petition over my continued heightened confinement.
-Please don't show up here with picket signs.
+Please don’t show up here with picket signs.
 I am now liberated from my dungeon.

 I was not technically in quarantine.
 Due to a planned construction project where I was living, I and 23 others were moved to an unused dormitory space that had been previously set up as a Covid-19 triage and quarantine area.
 It commenced on May 1 and was supposed to last for just ten days at which time, it was promised, we would all move back to our housing assignments.